-In an effort to reduce the risk of gender-based violence, as well as the crimes of rape, sexual assault, sexual harassment, stalking, dating violence, and domestic violence occurring among its students, Kaua'i CC utilizes a range of campaigns, strategies, and initiatives.
-It is the policy of Kaua'i CC to offer programming to identify and prevent domestic violence, dating violence, sexual assault, and stalking each year.
+In an effort to reduce the risk of gender-based violence, as well as the crimes of rape, sexual assault, sexual harassment, stalking, dating violence, and domestic violence occurring among its students, Kauaʻi Community College utilizes a range of campaigns, strategies, and initiatives.
+It is the policy of Kauaʻi CC to offer programming to identify and prevent domestic violence, dating violence, sexual assault, and stalking each year.